oorb/oorb/python/README.rst

 pyoorb uses the same input orbit format in all functions.
-Orbits have to be in the form of a numpy.array (one-dimensional for one orbit, two-dimensional for multiple orbits). very orbit array has to contain the following 12 properties (in this order), some of which depend on the type of the elements provided (``COM`` for cometary orbits, ``KEP`` for Keplerian orbits, and ``CART`` for cartesian
+Orbits have to be in the form of a numpy.array (one-dimensional for one orbit, two-dimensional for multiple orbits).
+Every orbit array has to contain the following 12 properties (in this order), some of which depend on the type of the elements provided (``COM`` for cometary orbits, ``KEP`` for Keplerian orbits, and ``CART`` for cartesian